 Budding and Grafting

 This is growing new plants in water.
 It is asexual propagation and involves dipping plant cuttings in water and allowing them to develop roots.
 The cuttings are then transplanted to potting media and allowed to grow normally.
-It works well with succulent plants.
 You can follow the following steps to propagate in water:

-• Get a stem cutting from your succulent plant.
-Let the base of the stem have 2-6 inches free of foliage.
+• Get a stem cutting from your plant.
+Some plants need at least one node to properly propagate.
+Let the base of the stem have 5-15 cm free of foliage.
 Leaf cuttings can also be used.
 Ensure that a whole leaf (including its base) is cut off if you are using leaf cuttings.
 Twist gently to remove to avoid damage as damage leaves may not grow.
-The cutting must be a whole healthy part of the plant, not damaged in any way.• Dry the cuttings for a couple of days until their cut tips are dry.
+The cutting must be a whole healthy part of the plant, not damaged in any way.

 • Watch for root growth and refill water as needed.

 • Once roots have formed, remove from water and dry for a few days.
 If you don't want to use other media to grow the plant, you can leave it in the water, just change the water every other week.
-Keep it in a sunlit areas.
+Keep it in a bright area.

-• Plant the now dry rooted cuttings in potting media and grow the new plant.
+• Plant rooted cuttings in potting media and grow the new plant.
 Keep them from direct sunlight as this damages new plants.

 • Water a little more than usual, to help the plant grow.
 You can mist the soil every few days if the potting media looks dry.
 When roots are firm, harden the plant by reducing watering to once each week.